 Some people knew exactly what they wanted to be when they were young.
 They may have dreamed of being astronauts, teachers, or professional athletes.
 You may even know someone who is doing something they dreamed of doing as a kid.
+Who would’ve thought of building a career in procurement?

 The honest truth is that most people don’t dream of going into procurement as kids.
 Many people don’t even know what procurement is until they start doing it.
 If you’ve found yourself in this position, we have great news!
 A career in procurement can be varied, exciting, and fulfilling.
 Today, we’re discussing everything you need to know about how to build a meaningful career in procurement.